AnxiousNewbie/hello-world/README.md

 # hello-world
-My first Git Hub project
+My first Git Hub project.
+But hopefully not my last.
+I have to say that the hardest part of learning somthign new is getting a handle on the metaphor.
+(And catching typos.
+That's all for now!